inveniosoftware/docs-invenio-rdm/docs/maintenance/branch-management.md

 #### Create maintenance branches on LTS releases

-When a new LTS version is released, the release manager should go through all above repositories and create ``maint-x.y`` branches from the master branch.
+When a new LTS version is released, the release manager should go through all above repositories and create ``maint-x.y`` branches from the master/main branch.

 The newly created maintenance branches must be added to [repositories.yml](https://github.com/inveniosoftware/opensource/blob/master/repositories.yml) to configure branch protection in GitHub so only maintainers can merge to the branch.